nodeca/bag.js/README.md

    multiple instances.
 - `stores` - Array of storage names to use, ordered by preference.
   Default `['indexeddb', 'websql', 'localstorage']`.
-- `timeout` - files loading timeout, in ms. Default 20000.
+- `timeout` - files loading timeout, in seconds.
+Default 20.
-- `expire` - Storage data expiration, in hours.
-Default - 50 years.
+- `expire` - `require()` data expiration, in hours.
+Default - 1 month.
+0 - don't expire.

 Note: you can skip `new` keyword, calling `Bag()` will return you new instance anyway.